What you

 Learn why monitoring during treatment with voranigo is important

-• You should use effective birth control during treatment with VORANIGO and for 3 months after the last dose
+• You should use effective contraception during treatment and for 3 months after you stop treatment

 HOW IS THE